 The Malta Permanent Residence Programme is designed to be efficient and straightforward.
 Applicants must satisfy the following investment requirements:

-1. Pay a one-time application fee to the Government of €98,000 when renting a property or €68,000 if purchasing a property, and
+- Pay a one-time application fee and contribution to the Government of €110,000 when renting a property or €80,000 if purchasing a property (an additional contribution of €10,000 per family member included in the application is also due), and

-2. Rent a property in Malta for €10,000/€12,000 per year OR purchase a property for €300,000/€350,000 (depending on the location), and
+- Rent a property in Malta or Gozo for €14,000 OR purchase a property for €375,000 and

-3. Pay a donation of €2,000 to a local registered philanthropic, cultural, sport, scientific, animal welfare or artistic NGO.
+- Pay a donation of €2,000 to a local registered philanthropic, cultural, sport, scientific, animal welfare or artistic NGO.

 Furthermore, the main applicant needs to declare and provide evidence that s/he is in possession of assets having a value of not less than €500,000 out of which a minimum of €150,000 shall be in the form of financial assets.
+Applicants may also opt to present a capital of €650,000, with at least €75,000 in the form of financial assets.

 All the family members included in the PR application need to pass the necessary background checks and be deemed as fit and proper to proceed with an MPRP application.